darktasevski/.dotfiles_new/README.md

 -   `neovim` configuration improvements and fixes (some stuff is not working great)
 -   improve font installation
 -   improve ssh and gnupg migration process

-> Currently, only OSX is supported.
-Since I'm also using Fedora workstation, I'm planning to expand this to support Linux in the future.

 ## Installation